 A Guide to Budapest's Great Market Hall

-The Great Market Hall or "Nagyvásárcsarnok" is the largest and oldest indoor market in Budapest.
+The Great Market Hall or Nagyvásárcsarnok is the largest and oldest indoor market in Budapest.
 Despite the dozens and dozens of tourists with their cameras out, this place is a favourite with locals and the best place to come to get fresh produce, Hungarian specialities, a quick meal or a sweet treat.

 The entire structure was destroyed during WWII and restoration took a long time.
 Delays were inevitable, but the constant problems they ran into meant that the restored market wasn't finished until 1990.
-But, great works take a long time, and the results were a stunning and faithful reconstruction of the original building's architecture and ornamentation.
+But, great works take a long time, and the results is a stunning and faithful reconstruction of the original building's architecture and ornamentation.

 There are three floors which make up the marketplace.
 The first floor is the most interesting and contains the bulk of the content brought in the market daily.
-You'll see seasonal produce, fresh meat, pastries, olives, exotic spices, and most importantly - Hungarian specialities.
+You'll see seasonal produce, fresh meat, pastries, olives, exotic spices, and most importantly - Hungarian specialties.

 Another Hungarian staple which is found hanging throughout the market is Hungarian salamis and sausages.
 Hungarian salami is sought after all over the world.
 The cured meat contains spices like garlic, peppers, caraway seeds and, of course, paprika.
 These cured sausages are ideal for picnics, just remember to bring or buy a knife so you can slice it over cheese, crackers or bread.

-A sweet treat found throughout the market are "Rétes".
+A sweet treat found throughout the market are Rétes.
 Rétes are a strudel-like pastry log, filled with fresh fruits such as apple, cherry, or poppy seed and topped with powdered sugar.
 We sampled the assorted berry variety, and it was delicious!

-Saffron is abundant throughout the market is can be found at reasonable prices too so stock up!
 Another item, favourited by the locals, are fresh and dried mushrooms found at the north end of the hall.
 These mushrooms are from all over the world and you can rarely find such a great selection.

 Upstairs, overlooking the market below, are various eateries and souvenir stalls.
 Many of the souvenirs here are Chinese made knock offs so be sure to check the labels before you buy but there are some gems in there.
-The embroidered items are the best thing to look for as many of these are hand made and a beautiful keepsake of Budapest.
+The embroidered items are the best thing to look for as many of these are handmade and a beautiful keepsake of Budapest.